MW0MWZ/MMDVM_Stack/README.md

 These binaries are compiled using the sources available from here: https://github.com/g4klx and here: https://github.com/juribeparada

-New binaryies are compiled and pushed to git each day the source repositories are changed.
+New binaries are compiled and pushed to git each day the source repositories are changed.